athiraasurendran/Data-Science/Statistics2.md

 ### Sampling Distribution

-- Probability distribution
+- Probability distribution → Shows how probabilities are distributed over values.

-- Area under the curve
+- Area under the curve → Represents probabilities.

-- Gaussian distribution and Normal distribution
+- Gaussian distribution and Normal distribution  → Bell-shaped distribution.

-- Sampling Distribution of the Mean
+- Sampling Distribution of the Mean → Distribution of sample means.

 - Central Limit Theorem (CLT)
     - [Online stats visualization](https://onlinestatbook.com/stat_sim/sampling_dist/)
     - If you take many samples from a population and calculate their averages, those averages will form a bell-shaped curve (normal distribution), even if the original data isn’t bell-shaped.
 This is useful because it lets us make predictions about the population.